mongodb/specifications/source/server-selection/server-selection.rst

                 client.lock.release()
                 throw invalid wire protocol range error with details

-            if maxStalenessMS is set and any server's maxWireVersion < 5: client.lock.release()
+            if maxStalenessSeconds is set and any server's maxWireVersion < 5: client.lock.release()
                 throw error

-            if (maxStalenessMS is set and
+            if (maxStalenessSeconds is set and
-                maxStalenessMS < 2 * heartbeatFrequencyMS and
+                maxStalenessSeconds * 1000 < 2 * heartbeatFrequencyMS and
                 and topologyDescription.type is ReplicaSetWithPrimary or ReplicaSetNoPrimary):

                 client.lock.release()